BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-Christmas Markets have a long tradition in Bratislava.
+Christmas Markets have a long tradition in Slovakia.
 The Main Square usually transformed into a fairy-tale Christmas Market at the end of November.

 The yellow Old Town Hall – one of the oldest stone buildings still standing in the city.